Event spark

 Note

-- The attribute spark is active as soon as the forge element is connected to the DOM and stops listening when it is removed.
+- The event spark is active as soon as the forge element is connected to the DOM and stops listening when it is removed.

 - All string values in the